How to Set a Table for Thanksgiving

 - Place a folded cloth napkin on the plate to fancy it up a bit.

 Spruce up your tabletop with some seasonal decor that’s appropriate for the occasion.
-Popular colors for fall decorating include neutrals like tan and white as well as more vibrant splashes of orange, red, and gold.
+Antlers, pinecones, and metallic or matte pumpkins are perfect nature-inspired options.
+Weave in ribbon and twine for more homey accents.
+Popular colors for fall decorating include neutrals, like tan and white, as well as warm, vibrant splashes of orange, red, and gold.
 If you have enough space at your table, you can even put together a Thanksgiving centerpiece.
-Autumn bouquets and cornucopias are both traditional pieces that will complement your table.
-Other popular decor accents are candles, gourds, and green ivy.
+Bouquets of autumn-colored flowers and cornucopias filled with dried cornhusks and bumpy squashes are both traditional pieces that will add texture to your table.
+You can accent your festive Thanksgiving table further with candles and green ivy.
 Just make sure you leave plenty of room for what comes next.

 Believe it or not, the color and texture of your favorite Thanksgiving dishes will complement your table arrangement.
-It’s a good idea to use neutral serveware when possible to avoid having too many competing colors.
+It’s a good idea to use neutral serveware when possible to avoid having too many competing colors, so break out your bone china to mark the occasion.
+Richly glazed platters, cheeseboards, gravy boats, and ladles will enhance the experience of your Thanksgiving dinner.
+Serveware featuring seasonal embellishments, like fruit and acorns, adds whimsy to your table setting.
 Once you’ve proudly displayed your Thanksgiving spread, you’re done!
 Just sit back and enjoy the compliments.